Lieutenant Governor of Indiana

 The lieutenant governor of Indiana is a constitutional office in the US state of Indiana.
-Republican Suzanne Crouch, who assumed office January 9, 2017, is the incumbent.
+Republican Micah Beckwith, who assumed office January 13, 2025, is the incumbent.
 The office holder's constitutional roles are to serve as the president of the Indiana Senate, become acting governor during the incapacity of the governor, and become governor should the incumbent governor resign, die in office, or be impeached and removed from office.
 Lieutenant governors have succeeded ten governors following their deaths or resignations.
 The lieutenant governor holds statutory positions, serving as the head of the state agricultural and rural affairs bureaus, and as the chairman of several state committees.

 The lieutenant governor is elected on the same election ticket as the governor in a statewide election held every four years, concurrent with United States presidential elections.
 Should a lieutenant governor die while in office, resign, or succeed to the governorship, the constitution specifies no mechanism by which to fill vacancies in the lieutenant governor's office.
 Historically, the position has generally remained vacant during such events.
 The last attempt to fill such a vacancy in 1887 led to the outbreak of violence in the state legislature known as the Black Day of the General Assembly.
 However, in recent years the governor has appointed a lieutenant governor if a vacancy arises.